Accessibility 2011: Escape

 The Ghana Thinktank is developing the First World.
 Ghana Thinktank is a worldwide network of think tanks creating strategies to resolve local problems in the “developed” world.
 The network is composed of people from all walks of life and levels of expertise and began with groups in Ghana, Cuba and El Salvador.
 It has since expanded to include Serbia, Mexico, Ethiopia, Iran, and a group of incarcerated girls in the U.S. prison system.

 These think tanks analyze First World problems and propose solutions, which are enacted in the community where the problems originated – whether those solutions seem impractical or brilliant.
 The success or failure of the solutions is documented and sent back to the think tanks, initiating another round of dialogue and action.
-For exhibitions, The Ghana Thinktank manifests as elaborate installations that document the entire process and involve audience participants in each step.
-The Thinktank operates out of a roving trailer on the grounds of the Queens Museum in late spring and summer of 2011.
+For exhibitions, The Ghana ThinkTank manifests as elaborate installations that document the entire process and involve audience participants in each step.
+The ThinkTank operated out of a roving trailer on the grounds of the Queens Museum in late spring and summer of 2011.

 Lafcadio’s Revenge